-Due to the public health impact of COVID-19 pandemic and to support the health and well-being of our shareholders, employees, management and directors, this year's Annual Meeting will be our first time hosting a completely virtual meeting of shareholders, which will be conducted solely online via live webcast.
-Any shareholder can attend the virtual Annual Meeting live online at www.meetingcenter.io/282744143.
-The password for the meeting is URGN2020.
+Due to the public health impact of the COVID-19 pandemic and to support the health and well-being of our shareholders, employees, management and Directors, this year's Annual Meeting will be a virtual meeting of shareholders, which will be conducted solely online via live webcast.
+Any shareholder can attend the virtual Annual Meeting live online at www.meetingcenter.io/250586249.
+The password for the meeting is URGN2021.
 There is no physical location for the Annual Meeting.
-The meeting will start at 9:00 a.m.
-Eastern Time on Monday, June 8, 2020.
-We recommend that you log in a few minutes before the scheduled start time on June 8, 2020 to ensure you are logged in when the Annual Meeting begins.
+The meeting will start at 10:00 a.m.
+Eastern Time on Monday, June 7, 2021.
+We recommend that you log in a few minutes before the scheduled start time on June 7, 2021 to ensure you are logged in when the Annual Meeting begins.
 Shareholders remotely attending the virtual Annual Meeting will be afforded the same rights and opportunities to participate as they would at an in-person meeting.